If you’re a parent or child caretaker living in California, and you need to brush up on your California car seat laws, this post is for you.

 What’s the age and weight limit for a child restraint?

 Children need to wear a child restraint until they’re 8 years old or 4 feet 9 inches tall.
+Read the guide on when can a child seat in the front seat in CA.

 When does a child need to ride in the back seat?